German/Nazi occupation II World War II

 The inhabitants of Liepāja were among the first in Latvia to experience the outbreak of the Second World War and among the last for whom the war ended both literally and symbolically.
 The Second World War and the Soviet occupation of Liepāja ended only in 1994, when the last troops of the USSR's heir, Russia, left the city.

-Underground bunker of the German Army Division headquarters near the "Sirsniņi" house in Pampāļi
+The underground bunker of the German army division headquarters near the "Sirsniņi" house in Pampāļi

-Alfred Brun's story about the German headquarters in the yard of his native house, through which a German soldier guided Alfred blindfolded under the cover of night, not knowing that these houses were his own and that Alfred knew every stone in the yard even blindfolded
+Alfred Brown's story about the German headquarters in the yard of his native house, where a German soldier led Alfred blindfolded under cover of night, not knowing that this house was his native house and Alfred knew every stone in the yard even with his eyes closed.

 Soviet Army's unrealised plans on the Kurzeme coast in Melnsil and Gipka